ponglor92/Election_Analysis/README.md

 5. Determine the winner of election based on popular votes.

 ## Resources
--Data Source: Election_Results.csv
+- Data Source: Election_Results.csv
--Software: Python 3.10, Visual Studio Code
+- Software: Python 3.10, Visual Studio Code

 ## Summary
 - The analysis of the election showed that: